 Ballina is home to a thriving arts scene.
 Visit the Northern Rivers Community Gallery, a regional cultural hub for local artists to connect with audiences over four exhibition spaces in a stunning 90-year-old building.
 Check out the events calendar for festivals and markets, including the Ballina Fine Food and Wine Festival.

 East Ballina is the North Coast’s best-kept secret.
-This tiny seaside community is home to bustling waterfront cafes and restaurants, apartments with sea views and three beaches – Angels, Lighthouse and Shelly Beach.
-Lighthouse and Shelly beaches are patrolled, and the latter also has a small ocean pool.
+This tiny seaside community is home to bustling waterfront cafes and restaurants, apartments with sea views and beaches.
+Three beaches are patrolled every day – Sharpes, Lighthouse and Shelly beaches – and you can find family-friendly swimming spots at Shaws Bay, a large tidal bay, and The Serpentine.

 The surf here is legendary, but still mostly deserted, with most surfers heading to the waves in Byron Bay or Lennox Head.
 You can watch fishing boats head to sea through the river’s entrance at sunset then taste the catch of the day at eateries like the Wild Prawn Cafe, Bar & Grill and the Lighthouse Beach Cafe.

 Ballina is just over eight hours’ drive north of Sydney and two hours south of Brisbane.
 You can fly into Ballina Byron Gateway Airport, less than 10min away from the centre of town.
 You'll find plenty of accommodation options from budget-conscious holiday parks to luxury beachside apartments, like the four-star riverside Ramada Hotel and Suites.